 South Arkansas Community college has participated in the Arkansas College and Career Coach Program (formally known as Arkansas Works) through the Arkansas Department of Career Education dating back to 2010 with career coaches stationed in school districts in Bradley and Chicot counties.
 In 2018, SouthArk was able to expand it's reach into Union County.
-Currently SouthArk serves six school districts throughout three countries through the career coach program.
+Currently, SouthArk serves four school districts throughout three countries through the career coach program.
 The program organizes by grade-appropriate activities a series of college readiness strategies starting in the 7th grade to move students systematically toward college enrollment and completion, leading eventually to a fulfilling career.
-The career coaches functions as advisors to guide, support, and encourage students in the various activities and strategies employed in the program.
+The career coaches function as advisors to guide, support, and encourage students in the various activities and strategies employed in the program.

 Bridge to College Algebra